jgerstmayr/EXUDYN/main/src/pythonGenerator/generated/MainSystemCreateExt.rst

   | \ ``offset``\ : offset vector (as 6D list or numpy array)
   | \ ``rotationMatrixJoint``\ : additional rotation matrix; in case  useGlobalFrame=False, it transforms body0/node0 local frame to joint frame; if useGlobalFrame=True, it transforms global frame to joint frame
   | \ ``useGlobalFrame``\ : if False, the rotationMatrixJoint is defined in the local coordinate system of body0
+  | \ ``intrinsicFormulation``\ : if True, uses intrinsic formulation of Maserati and Morandini, which uses matrix logarithm and is independent of order of markers (preferred formulation); otherwise, Tait-Bryan angles are used for computation of torque, see documentation
+  | \ ``bodyOrNodeList``\ : alternative to bodyList; a list of object numbers (with specific localPosition0/1) or node numbers; may also be of mixed types; to use this case, set bodyList = [None,None]
   | \ ``show``\ : if True, connector visualization is drawn
   | \ ``drawSize``\ : general drawing size of connector
   | \ ``color``\ : color of connector